j-fair/Belly-Button-Biodiversity/README.md

 # Plot.ly Homework - Belly Button Biodiversity

+## Homework Website can be found at: https://j-fair.github.io/Belly-button-biodiversity/

 ![Bacteria by filterforge.com](Images/bacteria.jpg)

 In this assignment, you will build an interactive dashboard to explore the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.